-The fair value of AUM managed by Federated Hermes is primarily determined using quoted market prices, independent third-party pricing services and broker/dealer price quotes or the NAV Practical Expedient.
+The fair value of AUM managed by Federated Hermes is primarily determined using quoted market prices, independent thirdparty pricing services and broker/dealer price quotes or the NAV Practical Expedient.
 In limited circumstances, a quotation or price determination is not readily available from an independent pricing source.
 In these cases, pricing is determined by management based on a prescribed valuation process that has been approved by the directors/trustees of the Federated Hermes Funds.
 For the periods presented, an immaterial amount of AUM was priced in this manner.
 For Separate Accounts that are not registered investment companies under the 1940 Act, the fair value of portfolio investments is primarily determined as specified in applicable customer agreements, including in agreements between the customer and the customer's third-party custodian.
 For Separate Accounts that are registered investment companies under the 1940 Act (e.g., sub-advised mutual funds), the fair value of portfolio investments is determined based on a prescribed valuation process approved by the board of directors/trustees of the sub-advised fund.

 Federated Hermes has contractual arrangements with third parties to provide certain fund-related services.
 Management considers whether Federated Hermes is acting as the principal service provider or as an agent to determine whether its revenue should be recorded based on the gross amount received from the funds or net of Federated Hermes' payments to third-party service providers.
 Federated Hermes is considered a principal service provider if it controls the service that is transferred to the customer.
 Alternatively, it would be considered an agent when it does not control the service, but rather arranges for the service to be provided by another party.
-Generally, the less the customer is directly involved with or participates in making decisions regarding the ultimate third-party service provider, the more supportive the facts are that Federated Hermes is acting as the principal in these transactions and should therefore report revenues on a gross basis.
-All of Federated Hermes' revenue is recorded gross of payments made to third parties.
+Generally, the less the customer is directly involved with or participates in making decisions regarding the ultimate third-party service provider, the more supportive the facts are that Federated Hermes' revenue is recorded gross of payments made to third parties.